Opposite of an act of moving back or withdrawing

 “He agreed that the immobility caused by her illness could have played a part in her decline.”

-Opposite of the movement of the tide out to sea
+Opposite of the movement or flow of the tide out to sea

 Opposite of the act of seceding